Proven-Paradox/shaper-system/Handbook.md

 #### Protection
 You are either providing an ally with Protection (the Protector), or are Protected by an ally.
 If you are the Protector, you cannot benefit from being Protected yourself.
 Standing in the same space as an ally with [Taunt](#taunt) grants you no benefit; enemies can freely choose between targeting you or the ally with Taunt.
 A Protected character cannot be targeted by offensive Abilities and is excluded from any offensive area of effect.
+You cannot be Protected from a foe you have [Provoked](#provoke).
 This can represent the Protector physically body blocking for the Protected ally, covering them with a shield, protection spells, and similar effects.

 #### Shield X